zhurk746/MAJOR_STUDIO_2/Thesis_Reference_Data/README.md

 Riello, Giorgio.
 2020.
 Back in Fashion : Western Fashion from the Middle Ages to the Present.
 New Haven, CT : Yale University Press.

+Vinken, Barbara.
+2005.
+Fashion Zeitgeist : Trends and Cycles in the Fashion System.
+Oxford %3B New York: Oxford; New York : Berg.

 Welters, Linda, and Abby Lillethun.
 2018.
 Fashion History : A Global View.
 London, UK; New York, NY, USA : Bloomsbury Academic, An imprint of Bloomsbury Publishing Plc.

 <h2>Call Numbers and Floors</h2>